 The hike begins at the Taylor Creek Trailhead and goes for 2.2 miles until you reach the pinnacle of the hike – Double Arch Alcove.
 It’s a sight that words can’t describe, and one you have to see for yourself.

-What Makes It Epic: The slot canyon of The Narrows where the Virgin River carves its way through the landscape is the most visited hike in the park.
+What Makes It Epic: The slot canyon of The Narrows where the Virgin River carves its way through the landscape is arguably one of the best hikes in Zion National Park as it’s the most visited hike in the park.
 It’s world-famous with unmatched scenery anywhere on the planet.

 Length: 9 miles round trip